 After very successful workshops for the last three years, we are teaming up with Visionary Wild again to offer another spectacular Spring photo adventure in October 2017.
-ONLY 2 PLACES LEFT.
+SOLD OUT.
+Waitlist available.

 This 15-day photo expedition will again be led by National Geographic photographer Michael Melford, who recently covered the South Island on assignment for Nat Geo; and Phillip Bartlett, New Zealand landscape and nature photographer and guide.